 Scheduling Your Mole Appointment

 Scheduling an appointment is the first step toward discovering whether your mole is malignant or benign.
 This can be a very stressful time for some patients who suspect skin cancer.
 It is important to remember that the earlier cancer is detected, the better it is able to be treated.
-If you’re ready to have a mole checked out, or if you’d like to schedule a regular skin check, contact us to set up your appointment.
+If you’re ready to have a mole checked out, or if you’d like to schedule a regular skin check.